Hikoya/ai-singapore-submission/README.md

 own unique aspects.
 4. We then determined whether each aspect of a review is positive, negative or neutral.
 To do this, we used the Sentic-GCN model, and detected the sentiment in a given input based on the provided aspects, allowing for more fine-grained and targeted analysis.

+# Try out our model and dashboard

+1. Download "dashboard" and "model" repositories
+2. Run "model" repository by running python app/main.py
+3. Launch a mysql server and copy the url to a .env file (A sample .env file is given for reference, filled with dummy variables)
+4. Populate the .env file with secrets eg. NEXTAUTH_SECRET , DATABASE_URL.
+Populate the NEXT_PUBLIC_PREDICT_URL and NEXT_PUBLIC_CLOUD_URL with the url from python backend
+5. Run the dashboard by running npm run dev